fcortese2/fcortese2.github.io/index.md

   GraphBrain.FormatData(float[] values, string[] tags);
   ```

-  For example, we can create and display values as follows:
+  For example, we can create and display values as follows (if data array size remains constant throughout):
   ```csharp
   float[] values = new float[5] {1, 2, 3, 4, 5};
   string[] labels = new string[5] {"a", "b", "c", "d", "e"};